rashidqureshi/MSI-Samples/MSI-enabled-app.md

 When you are ready, follow the procedures below

-## Step 1: Deploy the VM using the template
+## Step 1: Deploy VM using the template
 1. Sign in to the Azure using powershell
       a. ``` Login-AzureRMAccount ```
 2. Deploy the VM template using the PS cmd